zawmtun/zaw-myo-tun/content/about/main/index.md

 ## Configure page content in wide column
 title: "What I'm up to lately" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
-number_categories: 3 # set to zero to exclude
+number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
   Getting into mathematical modeling of infectious diseases while wrapping up my PhD.
-show_outro: true
+show_outro: false
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!
 ---